DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos: Results and Discussions

 \subsection{Qualitative analysis}

 The qualitative results of our proposed violence recognition approach is shown in Table \ref{Qualitative}.
 The first three rows show examples of videos which have been correctly classified by our approach.
 The last three rows show incorrect predictions of our method.
-Given the high precision and recall of our method, there are only a few incorrect predictions on the RWF-2000 dataset.
-In Section \ref{intro}, we had hypothesized that videos depicting violent actions would contain higher temporal joint velocities as well as greater number of joint overlaps.
-After our experiments, we find this hypothesis to be true (Figure \ref{DIFEM_feature_values}), with videos from violence class having on average higher joint velocities and overlaps than videos from non-violence class.
-However, there are few anomalies to this hypothesis.
-For example, the video presented in row 4 of Table \ref{Qualitative} depicts a violent action.
+The video presented in row 4 of Table \ref{Qualitative} depicts a violent action.
 However, the video has less movement, as a result, our DIFEM method gives low velocity scores.
 This results in the classifier wrongly predicting the video to be of ``Non-violence" class.
 Similarly, the videos depicted in rows 4 and 5 are from the ``Non-Violence" class.
 Although these video have low average joint velocities and overlaps, due to large walking strides, DIFEM calculates large maximum joint velocities.